fxm73/signature_tool/README.md

 # signature_tool

+<< TODO: Clean up the code & add user config (as everything is either hardcoded or spread around the whole script, huge mess..)

 Powershell script that automatically creates Outlook email signatures for Active Directory users.

 Script is provided with a sample email signature, located in "templates" folder, copy the folder contents to "%AppData%\Microsoft\Signatures" & edit through Outlook (File -> Options - Mail -> Signatures).